Home » Barcelona » 21 unusual and cool things to do in Barcelona

 We love escape rooms, and our favourite ones in the city (from the ones we’ve tried) are those:

 • Maximum Escape: Expect spectacular settings no matter the game you choose.
 The focus of their escape rooms is on immersing their guests in a fantasy reality, so don’t expect any of the padlocks and number codes present in most rooms, but rather a focus on storytelling and adventure.
-The one we’ve enjoyed the most is Overlook Hotel, based on the movie The Shining.
-We’ve also had a great time at Vault 27 (which lasts 90 min!), set in the world of Fallout, and Ulysses, which feels like being in a space movie.
+The one we enjoyed the most was Overlook Hotel, based on the movie The Shining.
+We also had a great time at Vault 27 (which lasts 90 min!), set in the world of Fallout, and Ulysses, which feels like being in a space movie.

-• La Mina: A game set in a mine that will pit adventurers in an hour race to escape.
+• La Mina: A game set in a mine that will pit adventurers in an hour’s race to escape.
 It’s an entry-level game with superb decor.
-The escape room is located in l’Hospitalet, outside Barcelona, but you can get there by metro.
+The escape room is in L’Hospitalet, outside Barcelona, but you can get there by metro.
 Although their website is in Spanish, they speak English.

 Overlook Hotel escape room in Barcelona